OUR Team

 You’ll often find me…

-Erin Lum (she/her) is an emerging filmmaker, dance artist, and writer based on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples (Vancouver, BC).
+Erin Lum (she/her) is an emerging artist based on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) peoples (Vancouver, BC).
 As F-O-R-M’s youngest staff member, she is passionate about fostering youth-engaged spaces in the arts.

-Erin’s instinctual love for movement is a vessel to explore other creative practices.
-She previously published 25 interviews with Canadian dance artists as the blog writer of Story Bloom.
-In 2020, she was a F-O-R-M Commissioned Artist.
-Her first dance film Zì Jǐ premiered at F-O-R-M’s 5th festival and has since screened at over 11 film festivals, including a weeklong projection onto the National Arts Centre building in Ottawa.
+Erin is interested in art-making as a powerful form for (re)defining diasporic identity.
+This had led her to create films, dance, write, collage, and explore how these practices intertwine.
+In 2020, she was a F-O-R-M Commissioned Artist and created Zì Jǐ, which has since screened at international film festivals including a weeklong projection onto the National Arts Centre building in Ottawa.
 Her second short, Something To Forget Me By, premiered in 2022.
-Erin is currently pursuing her undergrad degree in Sociology and Communications at Simon Fraser University.
+Erin is completing her undergrad degree in Sociology and Communications at SFU.
 In 2022, Erin showcased a multi-media project Just By Existing in a group exhibition at the Art Gallery at Evergreen.
-She is working on expanding this project into a documentary film with the support of DOXA Documentary Festival.
+She is currently expanding this project into a documentary film with the support of DOXA Documentary Festival.

 Programming Assistant (2023)